Mental Health Medication Management Services

 All medications can have side-effects, some of which may be quite serious.
-Prior to initiating a new medication, your provider will discuss with you the most common and most serious potential side-effects and to help you weigh those risks against the potential benefits.
+Prior to initiating a new medication, your provider will discuss with you the most common and most serious potential side-effects and will help you weigh those risks against the potential benefits.
 It is your responsibility to inform your provider of any serious side-effects you may be experiencing as well as any changes in your medications made by yourself or by another provider.

 Medication Management Rates

 Branches Counseling Center provides two payment options for mental health medical treatment.
-We offer reduced self-pay rates and we also will file claims with your insurance company for you (we currently only accept Blue Cross-Blue Shield).
+We offer reduced self-pay rates and we also will file claims with your insurance company for you (we currently accept Blue Cross-Blue Shield and Cigna).
 If we file a claim with your insurance on your behalf you are responsible for paying any co-pays, deductibles, or fees for services not covered by your insurance.
 Payment is expected at the time of service.

 Self-Pay Fee Schedule and Payments